Who8MyLunch/Jupyter_Canvas_Widget/README.md

 **This is very much a work in progress!**

-There already exists a Jupyter Image Widget that works just fine, so make another one?
-The image widget that provided by [ipywidgets]() takes of the tricky work involving transfering compressed image data from the backend to the frontend.
-But it leaves it to the using to handle converting an array of image data into a sequence of compressed image bytes.
+There already exists a Jupyter Image Widget ([ipywidgets](https://github.com/jupyter-widgets/ipywidgets)), so make another one?
+That widget takes care of the tricky work involving transfering compressed image data from the backend to the frontend.
+But it leaves it to the user to handle converting an array of image data into a sequence of compressed image bytes.
 It also doesn't readily support mouse events via Python callback functions.